sap-tutorials/Tutorials/tutorials/fiori-tools-generate-project/fiori-tools-generate-project.md

 ### Select application template

 The **Command Palette** will then close and a new tab for the Application Generator will open.
-Since the purpose of this tutorial is to create an SAP Fiori elements List Report Page app, ensure that **SAP Fiori elements** is selected in the Application Type menu.
+Since the purpose of this tutorial is to create an SAP Fiori elements List Report Page app, ensure that **SAP Fiori** is selected in the Template Type menu.

 <!-- border -->![Select Application Type](t2-application-type.png)